BS in Journalism

 - Design and execute an effective job search in journalism.

-All first-year, first-time students will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
-BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major and, in some cases, through cocurricular activities.
+All BU undergraduate students, including both entering first-year and transfer students, will pursue coursework in the BU Hub, the University’s general education program that is integrated into the entire undergraduate experience.
+BU Hub requirements can be satisfied in a number of ways, including coursework in and beyond the major as well as through cocurricular activities.
 Students majoring in Journalism will ordinarily, through coursework in the major, satisfy all BU Hub requirements in Communication, as well as some in Philosophical, Aesthetic and Historical Interpretation; Scientific and Social Inquiry; and the Intellectual Toolkit.
 Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

 Requirements specific to the College of Communication Bachelor of Science degree in Journalism are separated into four levels.
 The first level is College-wide requirements—4 credits comprising CO 101 and an additional 0-credit professional practicum—that provide the foundation for a future in any communication field.
 Beyond that are departmental requirements, 24 credits which encompass important aspects of journalism from several angles: Writing, Reporting, Historical Assessment, and Visual Acuity.
 Then, there is a Professional Core Requirement, comprising either a professional Newsroom experience, an internship through the Boston State House Program, or a Professional Project conducted with one of our full-time faculty.
 Finally, there is a 16-credit Journalism Program requirement, which will likely be comprised of a pathway in Reporting, Long-Form/Feature Writing, Visual Journalism, Criticism, or Data and Research Methods.